luojiahai/luojiahai.github.io/content/posts/transformers-inference/index.md

 outputs = pipeline(inputs='This restaurant is awesome')
 ```

-## Auto Classes {#autoclasses}
+## Auto Classes

-In many cases, the architecture you want to use can be guessed from the name or the path of the pretrained model you are
-supplying to the `from_pretrained()` method.
-[Auto Classes](https://huggingface.co/docs/transformers/model_doc/auto) are
-here to do this job for you so that you automatically retrieve the relevant model given the name/path to the pretrained
-weights/config/vocabulary.

-An `AutoClass` is a shortcut that
-automatically retrieves the architecture of a pretrained model from its name or path.
-You only need to select the
+[Auto Classes](https://huggingface.co/docs/transformers/model_doc/auto) automatically retrieves the architecture of a
+pretrained model from its name/path to the pretrained weights/config/vocabulary.
+You only need to select the appropriate
-appropriate `AutoClass` for your task and it’s associated preprocessing class.
+`AutoClass` for your task and it’s associated preprocessing class.

-The Auto Classes work together to power the `pipeline()`.

-This is an example of using an `AutoClass`:

 ```python
 import transformers